NARENDRA935/learn-shall/README.md

 we are deploy the bash
-i am lenarn the shell script
+i am learn the shell script